 In England and Wales, local authorities have the discretion to claim back the cost of the work carried out with a DFG up to a maximum charge of £10,000 if a property is then sold within 10 years.
 Check the local council policy in your relative’s area.

 How is a Disabled Facilities Grant paid?

 The DFG can be paid either:

 - by instalments as the work progresses, or

 - in full when the work is finished.

-The council may pay the contractor directly or give your relative a cheque to pay the contractor themselves – this should be agreed when the council approves your relative’s application.
+The council may pay the contractor directly or give your relative a cheque to pay the contractor themselves.
+The method of payment should be agreed when the council approves your relative’s application.
 If the work is carried out by a family member, the council will usually only pay for materials, not labour.

 Timings for major alterations